Whether we’re practicing or performing, all of us musicians are striving for excellence.

-In The Musician’s Way, I classify the following Habits of Excellence because I’ve learned that many students lack clarity about the nature of expertise.
+In The Musician’s Way, I classify the following 7 Habits of Excellence because I’ve learned that many students lack clarity about the nature of expertise.

 Mentally, we have to learn our material deeply and then, as we play or sing, grasp the sound and feel of passages before we execute them.
-Physically, we need to understand how graceful execution is accomplished in general and with our instrument.
+Physically, we need to understand how graceful execution is accomplished in general and specifically with our instrument.

-2. Expressiveness.
 Pages 23-34 of The Musician’s Way map out the inner workings of artistic interpretation and incorporate diverse music examples.

-Chapter 3 of TMW details a process for starting on new material that ensures expressiveness and accuracy from the first stages of practice.
-For an overview, see “The Ultimate Practice Shortcut.”
+Chapter 3 of The Musician’s Way details a process for starting on new material that ensures expressiveness and accuracy from the first stages of practice.
+For an overview, see: “The Ultimate Practice Shortcut.”

 Pages 31-33 show how we can use note grouping to imbue our phrases with irresistible forward motion.